Tuesday, December 10, 2019

 Photo Courtesy Of Cimarrón Producciones

 "We want to be part of the memory construction and the country’s social knitting.
 Much of our work is the visibility of processes in communities.
-We have worked with children and youth making political advocacy through art," says Zulay Riascos
+We have worked with children and youth making political advocacy through art," says Zulay Riascos.

 No comments: